Peter Stuyvesant: Expansion of the colony

 Stuyvesant became involved in a dispute with Theophilus Eaton, the governor of English New Haven Colony, over the border of the two colonies.
 In September 1650, a meeting of the commissioners on boundaries took place in Hartford, Connecticut, called the Treaty of Hartford, to settle the border between New Amsterdam and the English colonies to the north and east.
 The border was arranged to the dissatisfaction of the Nine Men, who declared that "the governor had ceded away enough territory to found fifty colonies each fifty miles square."
 Stuyvesant then threatened to dissolve the council.
-A new plan of municipal government was arranged in the Netherlands, and the name "New Amsterdam" was officially declared on 15 February 2003.
+A new plan of municipal government was arranged in the Netherlands, and the name "New Amsterdam" was officially declared on 2 February 1653.
 Stuyvesant made a speech for the occasion, saying that his authority would remain undiminished.

 Stuyvesant was then ordered to the Netherlands, but the order was soon revoked under pressure from the States of Holland and the city of Amsterdam.
-Stuyvesant prepared against an attack by ordering the citizens to dig a ditch from the North River to the north River and to erect a fortification.
+Stuyvesant prepared against an attack by ordering the citizens to dig a ditch from the North River to the East River and to erect a fortification.

 In 1653, a convention of two deputies from each village in New Netherland demanded reforms, and Stuyvesant commanded that assembly to disperse, saying: "We derive our authority from God and the company, not from a few ignorant subjects."

 In 1654, Stuyvesant signed a deed for an allotment of land 10000 ft2 that corresponds to the modern-day Financial District of lower Manhattan.
 It was co-signed by land grantee and secretary of the New Netherland Council Cornelis van Ruijven (alternative spelling Ruyven).
 The lot was given and granted to van Ruijven.
 The deed conveys a tract of land on Manhattan island in the Sheep Pasture.
 It was bounded by present-day Broad Street to William Street, and Beaver Street to Exchange Place.